-The playful and humorous Justice logo is designed to attract the attention of a potential customer base – girls up to 12 years old.
+The playful and humorous Justice logo is designed to attract the attention of a potential customer base of girls aged 12 and under.
 After all, kids react to colorfulness, uniqueness, and brightness.
 The emblem is tailored to a specific age group thanks to its smooth lines, soft curves, and unique childlike style.

 Justice: Brand overview